braincrafted/bootstrap-bundle/README.md

 ## Version 2.0.0

-- Updated to Bootstrap 3.0.0
+- Updated to Bootstrap v3.0.0
+- Updated to jQuery v1.10.2
 - Remove `include_responsive` option because Bootstrap 3.0.0 no longer has a not responsive version
 - Added `boostrap_money` form type that uses Bootstraps prepend or append style to display the currency
 - `percent` form type uses Bootstraps append style to display the percent sign